 USM’s Endowment Board is led by President Tom Florsheim ’76 and is comprised of former members of the Board of Trustees.
-The endowment is managed by CommonFund, a nonprofit investment management firm that serves more than 2,000 independent schools, universities, and nonprofit organizations.
-The school’s endowment policy follows a long-term investment strategy, calling for a 75/25 equity-to fixed- income ratio with meaningful international exposure and a careful commitment to alternative investments such as private equity.
+The endowment is managed by CommonFund, a nonprofit investment management firm that serves over 2,000 independent schools, universities, and nonprofit organizations.
+The school’s endowment policy follows a long-term investment strategy, calling for a 75/25 equity-to-fixed income ratio with meaningful international exposure and a careful commitment to alternative investments such as private equity.
 The thoughtful generosity of our donors allows the endowment to continue supporting our students and school of today and the future.